mosaia-development/mosaia-documentation-tool/README.md

 # Mosaia Tool Starter
-A demo implementation of a Mosaia Tool.
+A demo implementation of a Mosaia Tool

 ## Getting Started
 1. Register for an account on mosaia.ai